-- Create a new Container by clicking the + sign
+- Create a new container by clicking the + sign

-- Select the single Column layout*
+- Select the single column layout*

-- In the Container layout properties, change the Height to 60VH
+- In the container layout properties, change the Height to 60VH

-- Open the Item properties accordion
+- Scroll down to the Item properties section

-- From the Direction options, select the Row property
+- From the Direction options, select row

 - Align the items to center

-- In the Advanced Tab give the Container some padding (example: 21PX)
+- In the Advanced Tab give the container some padding (example: 21PX)

 Add Image widget

 - Select an Image from your media library.
-This image should already be prepared and optimized for your website in Ps or Canva
+This image should already be prepared and optimized for your website

 - In the Advanced Tab, use the Width feature to size the image to 50%